ubc-library-rc/intro-shell/content/lesson-plan.md

 ## Goal of this workshop

 This workshop is intended to orient complete beginners to the Unix shell.
-By the end of the workshop, participants will be able to

 ## Schedule